Priyadharsini1003/ProductCatalogApplication/README.md

 - `POST /addProduct`: Adds a new product to the catalog.
 - `GET /products`: Displays all products in the catalog.

-### Technologies Used

-List the technologies and frameworks used in your project:

-- Spring Boot
-- Thymeleaf
-- Spring Data JPA
-- (Add more as needed)

 ### Project Structure

 Briefly explain the structure of your project, focusing on important directories or files.